a327ex/www/content/posts/nfts_status_creativity.md

 To be creative you have to be open to new experiences.
 This is a trait that refers to your ability to think outside the box, to make connections between things that weren't previously connected, to break down borders and mix and match things so that something new emerges out of it.
 Pretty much everyone who decides to make games is higher on openness than the average person.

-One way you can see this clearly is in the phenomenom of gamedevs who can never finish a game.
+One way you can see this clearly is in the phenomenon of gamedevs who can never finish a game.
 To finish a game you have to stick to the same project for a longer period than you might want, and you have to resist the temptation to go for a new idea.
 For highly open people, "new" is always a big motivator, and so whenever a game gets to that middle period where it's mostly a grind, "new" becomes ever more attractive and it makes people drop their games without finishing them.

 As an aside, something else that follows from this is that certain drugs, like psychotropics, *increase* your levels of openness permanently, as mentioned in the video below:

 {{< youtubestartend 35e5i6FQuMw 232 >}}

 What this means is that if you're already highly open, and you have trouble finishing games, you definitely don't want to take any psychotropics because they will increase your openness levels even further which means you really won't be able to stick to anything for any reasonable period of time.
-Now, if I had to guess, at least 50% of artists & gamedevs have already done those drugs at least once, so, you know...
-Don't do it if you haven't already!
+Now, if I had to guess, at least 50% of artists & gamedevs have already done those drugs at least once, so that would explain a lot of trouble people have with finishing games in the first place.
+So don't do them if you haven't already!

 In any case, to be creative you have to be open, OK.
 But another trait that helps is also being disagreeable.
 The role of a creative individual is creating things that haven't been created before, right?
 It's making connections that no one has made, it's bringing forth new knowledge from the vast unknowns.
 That's what moves society, that's what has enabled us to prosper as much as we have today.